JetBrains/teamcity-documentation/topics/viewing-build-agent-logs.md

 `wrapper.log`

 </td>

 <td>

 (only present when the agent is run as Windows service or by Java Service Wrapper) output of the process build agent launching process

 </td></tr></table>

 ## Generic Debug Logging

-To enable general debug logging on agent, change the `jetbrains.buildServer` category logging priority in the `<agent home>/conf/teamcity-agent-log4j.xml` file:
+To enable general debug logging on an agent, change the `jetbrains.buildServer` category logging priority in the `<agent home>/conf/teamcity-agent-log4j.xml` file:

 ```XML
 <category name="jetbrains.buildServer">